shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 Combat Training: None

 Spell List: You choose 1 school of magic.
 This is your Bonded School.
-When you learn a new Spell, you can choose any Spell from your Bonded School.
+When you learn a new Spell, you can choose any Spell from your Bonded School, regardless of Spell Source.

-Cantrips Known: The number of Cantrips you know increases as shown in the Cantrips Known column of the Reality Bender Class Table.
-Cantrips are Spells with the Cantrip Spell Tag.

-Spells Known: The number of Spells you know increases as shown in the Spells Known column of the Reality Bender Class Table.
-These can be Spells with or without the Cantrip Spell Tag.
+Spells Known: The minimum number of Spells you know increases as shown in the Spells Known column of the Reality Bender Class Table.

 Mana Points: Your maximum number of Mana Points increases as shown in the Mana Points column of the Reality Bender Class Table.

-Spellcasting Focus: You choose a body part and a color.
+Spell Focus: You choose a body part and a color.
 When you cast spells, this body part glows, shedding dim light of that color in a 1 Space radius.
+It counts as a Spell Focus for you, and you have 1 point with which to spend on a Spell Focus Property.

+Components: Your spells require somatic components, satisfied by your chosen body part.
+Your spells don’t require verbal components or material components, even when casting a spell that normally does.

 Cast Range: If a spell you cast in your bonded schools has a base range greater than Touch or Self, its base range is changed to your Cast Range.
 Your Cast Range is determined by your INT multiplied by your level’s Cast Range multiplier.
 The value is in Spaces, minimum a number of Spaces equal to your level.
 EX: If your INT is 3 and you’re level 2, your Cast Range is 6 Spaces